Hachibkhan/list_of_average/README.md

 # list_of_average

-we calculate a average by list using function.
+we calculate a list of average by using a function